 Upload the Model Using SketchUp

 To get a 3D model, you can seek help from an architect.
-After you get an .skd file, you can then load it on SketchUp.
+After you get a .skd file, you can then load it on SketchUp.

 Put Some Solar Panels

-After doing the finishing touches on the model, you can use the Skelion SketchUp extension to automatically position solar panels on the roof facing north.
+After finishing touches on the model, you can use the Skelion SketchUp extension to automatically position solar panels on the roof facing north.

 Put Some Trees

-You can go to the 3D Warehouse of SketchUp and check out the free tree models that you download.
-You can put the trees on the model thrice then position and scale the model each time.
+You can go to the 3D Warehouse of SketchUp and check out the free tree models you download.
+You can put the trees on the model thrice, then position and scale the model each time.

 Experiment Using Shadows

 You can check the shadows cast at any period of the year using the shadow rendering feature of SketchUp.